Tour skating: Overview

 In Canada, outdoor skating on natural frozen lake and ponds is common but not as a method of travel or tourism, rather people skate in a circular route around the lake, or create an improvised ice hockey rink for a game of "shinny", ringette, or broomball.

 However, starting in 1971, the section of the Rideau Canal that runs through the centre of Ottawa, the national capital, has been used as a skating corridor.
 This has become a major tourist attraction and a popular method of commuting in with Ottawa's locals.
 In 2011 932,331 people used the skateway.
 Starting in the 1990s The Forks area of Winnipeg, where two rivers join, has also been used as a skating trail, and by 2008 was longer than the Rideau skateway (though much narrower).
-Due to natural variations in ice conditions, the Assiniboine Credit Union River Trail, as it is officially called varies in length each year.
+Due to natural variations in ice conditions, the Nestaweya River Trail, as it is officially called, varies in length each year.
 Similar plans to turn Montreal's Lachine Canal into a skating venue have been discussed since 2000, but were still awaiting the needed funding in 2012.

 In Joliette, Quebec, two parallel skating tracks, of 4 km each, on the L'Assomption River are linked to form a loop running through the center of the town.

 In Invermere, British Columbia, there is a 15 km skating track on Windermere Lake.